 Final Thoughts: Managing Your Brand Reputation Alongside Negative Reviews

 A bad review doesn’t have to be a death sentence for your real estate brand.
 The important thing is always to review the situation accordingly and avoid the urge to immediately go on the defence.
 React thoughtfully and use every instance as a means for learning and improving upon systems for managing the online reputation you already have in place.

 Curious to see positive review promotion in action?
-Well, have we got a prime homepage footer example for you.
+Well, have we got a prime homepage example for you.
 Check it out!